 - Leave Twitter or Facebook and feel part of the world again

-Whatever you choose to do, it’s good to notice your use of technology and how it’s making you feel.
+Whatever rules of engagement you choose to implement, it’s good to notice your use of technology and how it’s making you feel.
 It’s good to let your work colleagues, business associates, friends or family know that you are taking a look at your personal connectivity because you’ll be far more efficient and get more done and feel better if you have your own rules of engagement.

 Take the time to notice your own habits with technology.
 Become more aware of how you are using your phones, tablets and other tech.
 Is it time to reduce notifications, turn off the banners, vibrations and bings?
 Trial different methods and see which fit you and your life.